gregoryfdel/DSPS_GFoote/HW4/README.md

 # HW4

-## The Kolmogorov–Smirnov Test and Earthquakes
+## Testing the significance of Dark Matter

 Author : Gregory Foote